Rays vs. Giants Player Props Betting Odds

 Diaz Stats

-- Diaz enters this matchup looking to extend his four-game hit streak.
-In his last five games he is hitting .333 with three doubles, a walk and three RBI.
+- Diaz has recorded at least one hit in five straight games.
+In his last five games he is batting .409 with four doubles, a walk and four RBI.

 Diaz Recent Games